-Pastor Rick and I know what it’s like to walk the long journey of mental illness with a child.
-Our son, Matthew, was diagnosed with major depression and anxiety as a young child, and later, with chronic suicidality, OCD, and Borderline Personality Disorder.
-We sought the best help we could find for Matthew, but were frustrated by a mental health system that frequently lacked coordination, availability, and accessibility.
-Additionally, we often felt isolated and alone on the journey, misunderstood and judged by others, and sad that we could not get the help our dear son needed to survive and thrive.
+Rick and I know what it is like to walk the long journey of mental illness with a child.
+Our youngest son, Matthew, was diagnosed with major depressive disorder and anxiety as a young child, and later, with chronic suicidality, OCD, and borderline personality disorder.
+We sought the best help we could for Matthew but grew frustrated with a mental health system that frequently lacked coordination, availability, and accessibility.
+We often felt isolated and alone on the journey, misunderstood and judged by others, and heartbroken that we could not get the help our dear son needed to survive and thrive.